 Socializing spaces can have more dense placement of tables, while the work and privacy-focused areas can be more spaced apart.
 You can even go as far as to include a visual divider between the tables for added privacy.

 Interior design is essential in the café business, regardless of type or format.
-Cafes, like other restaurants, are dependent on customer happiness, and how your customers feel while visiting your place is an important consideration in ensuring their satisfaction.
+Coffee shop, like other restaurants, are dependent on customer happiness, and how your customers feel while visiting your place is an important consideration in ensuring their satisfaction.